6 Essential Oils for Improving Focus According to Science Posted on 7 Mar 14:44 by Healing Solutions , 0 comments

 When it comes to focus, the aromatic essential oil lavender has been shown to be a powerhouse in providing relaxing benefits by decreasing blood pressure, heart rate.[i]
 In a study where participants were exposed to diffused lavender essential oil, subjects also reported feeling more active, fresher and relaxed than the control group.[ii]

 How to use: Lavender essential oil works well in a diffuser.
-You may also inhale it directly from the bottle (essential oil is for external use only—do not snort or ingest lavender essential oil), or dilute lavender essential oil to the manufacturer’s specification and apply topically to the temples and the back of the neck.
+You may also inhale it directly from the bottle (essential oil is for external use only—do not snort or ingest lavender essential oil), or dilute lavender essential oil to the manufacturer’s specification and apply topically to the temples, bottoms of the feet, or the back of the neck.